Kaysims/Grip-Club/README.md

     * [The Website Architect](https://www.youtube.com/@thewebsitearchitect) - Used to help understand good design.
-        * [Layout](https://www.youtube.com/watch?v=g0db5kA4BfQ) - Used to understand design layout good for users.
+        * [Layout](https://www.youtube.com/watch?v=g0db5kA4BfQ) - Used to understand design layout suitable for users.
-        * [More lay-out](https://www.youtube.com/watch?v=3C_22eBWpjg) - Used to understand design layout good for users.
+        * [More layout](https://www.youtube.com/watch?v=3C_22eBWpjg) - Used to understand design layout suitable for users.

 * Code Institute members :
     * [Kera Cudmore](https://github.com/kera-cudmore/readme-examples#inserting-images) - Used to help me write/understand how to do my readme along with Kera's Bully-Book-Club project.